Learning to Importance Sample in Primary Sample Space: Introduction

 Conceptually, our approach has similarities to several previous strategies.
-Primary sample space Metropolis (PSS-MLT) sampling can also importance sample any desired target density by operating in primary sample space while treating an existing renderer as a black box~\cite{kelemen2002}, similar to our approach.
+Primary sample space Metropolis (PSS-MLT) light transport can also importance sample any desired target density by operating in primary sample space while treating an existing renderer as a black box~\cite{kelemen2002}.
 PSS-MLT can be inefficient, however, because it often needs to reject many proposed paths to achieve the desired density.
 In contrast, our approach never rejects samples during rendering.
-Several previous techniques acquire a set of initial samples to build up data structures that approximate the desired density, and then can be used to perform importance sampling during subsequent rendering passes.
-The advantage of our approach is that we treat the renderer as a black box, and we do not need to implement additional data structures such as octrees, spatial samplings of the scene, or explicit density models.
+Several previous techniques acquire a set of initial samples to build up low-dimensional ad hoc data structures that approximate the desired density, and then can be used to perform importance sampling during subsequent rendering passes.
+The advantage of our approach is that the renderer is treated as a black box, and the approach does not rely on additional data structures such as octrees, spatial samplings of the scene, or explicit density models.
 Instead, the information learned from an initial set of samples is captured by the Real NVP neural network.
 In summary, the main contribtions of this paper are: \begin{itemize} \item A novel formulation of importance sampling of entire light paths as a non-linear warp in primary sample space. \item A novel technique to learn the primary sample space warp using a suitable neural network architecture. \item A demonstration that this approach can effectively reduce variance of Monte Carlo path tracers in several scenarios. \end{itemize}

-\section{Related work}
+\section{Related Work}

-\subsection{Importance sampling in Monte Carlo Rendering}
+\subsection{Importance Sampling in Monte Carlo Rendering}

 Already when introducing the rendering equation, Kajiya~\shortcite{kajiya1986rendering} discussed importance sampling as a technique to reduce variance in Monte Carlo rendering.
 Importance sampling aims to obtain samples with a probability density that is proportional to a desired target density function, and by designing target densities similar to the integrand, variance can be reduced.
 In Monte Carlo path tracing, the target density function can be defined either as a product of local densities in an incremental manner, or directly as a density in global path space.
 Accordingly, two categories of importance sampling techniques have been studied in past decades.